 - around 40% spend at least 6 hours weekly playing games on their smartphones.

 Every month, Indian users download more than 1 billion apps from the Play Store.
-This fact alone makes the Indian market extremely attractive for both global and local games developers.
+This fact alone makes the Indian market extremely attractive for both global and local game developers.

 Indian gaming market at a glance

 - Due to the low income in India and despite a large number of players, monetization is still a huge challenge for many local mobile game developers.
-According to an IAMAI (Internet and Mobile Association of India) report, over 40% of hardcore gamers are spending ₹230/month for playing.
+According to an IAMAI (Internet and Mobile Association of India) report, over 40% of hardcore gamers are spending ₹230/month to play.
 This means less than $3/month!

 - When speaking about playing, the Indian gaming market was valued at USD 1.89 billion in 2020, and it is expected to reach USD 4.01 billion by 2026, registering a CAGR of 16.22% over the forecast period 2021 – 2026.